Electronics Recycling to remain open

 Friends of Kim Stone

-Kim is the experienced leader and strong advocate Highland Park needs as we recover from the impacts of the pandemic.
+Kim is the experienced leader and strong advocate Highland Park needs.
 She is committed to working to ensure that Highland Park remains a great place to live, work, and raise a family.
 An independent voice on the City Council, Kim listens carefully to all views and studies issues thoroughly in order to make decisions that enhance our community.

 Kim has over 20 years of non-profit management and environmental experience.
-She currently serves on the National Advisory Board of the Union of Concerned Scientists and on the Board of Directors of Community Partners for Affordable Housing.
+She currently serves on the National Advisory Board of the Union of Concerned Scientists and previously served on the Board of Directors of Community Partners for Affordable Housing.
 Kim graduated from Middlebury College and received Masters degrees in Population Planning and Public Policy from the University of Michigan.
 A third generation Highland Park resident, Kim loves being an involved member of the community.
-She lives in Highland Park with her husband and children.

 Any communication via this site is the personal opinion of Councilwoman Kim Stone and is not necessarily the stated opinion of the City.